-A recent research article will be supplied and the students will have to answer some questions on the article.
+A recent research article will be supplied and the students will have to answer some questions on the article OR Internship (Without hampering regular classes and subject to approval of the authority)

 Research problem has to be finalized in consultation with the Incharge.
 The work has to be carried out under the supervision of the Incharge and Research Report of approximately 25 pages has to be submitted.